KritishBokde91/Fin_Buddy/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## ScceenShots
-if any thing is not working do to like url
+if any thing is not working plz work on thi   to like url

  https://github.com/KritishBokde91/Fin_Buddy